-Your bus was subcontracted that day, but that bus had a placard that clearly identified it as a Megabus.
+Megabus did subcontract your bus that day, but that bus had a placard that identified it as a Megabus.
 This bus stopped at the Megabus stop and was operating on schedule.
-There were 11 Megabus customers who were scheduled to be picked up at your stop.
+11 Megabus customers were scheduled to be picked up at your stop.

 Ten out of 11 Megabus customers were able to recognize this bus as the scheduled Megabus.

 Only one customer — you — was unable to identify this bus as the Megabus.

 Lastly, our contact pointed out that there is no record of any calls to Megabus from you on that day.
 The first written complaint came one week after this bus fiasco, and it was from your mom, Susie.

 For all of these reasons, Megabus does not believe that it failed you as a customer.
 But, as a gesture of goodwill, it will provide you a voucher for the full amount of your ticket.